-In order to export your keyword ranking data into Google's Big Query service, so you can run complex SQL queries on large datasets or use the data as a basis for a dashboard you're creating in Google Data Studio, you will need to complete the following steps:
+In order to export your Authoritas SEO platform data into Google's Big Query service, so you can run complex SQL queries on large datasets, or use the data as a basis for a dashboard you're creating in Google Data Studio or other visualisation tools, you will need to complete the following steps.

 1) Login to your Google Console